jezzbox/football-data/README.md

 ## Web scraping / data cleaning
 All my python code will be presented as jupyter notebooks which you can find in the Notebooks folder.
 I will mostly be using Beautiful soup and pandas.

+## ETL Scripts
+ETL scripts will be saved in the ETL Scripts folder.
+I will be using psycopg2 to connect to the db with python.
 ## Database
 Database: Postgres\
 Diagram: https://lucid.app/lucidchart/1789da0d-5953-4e61-89a6-76f27eb64080/view